Eris Morn

 Eris Morn is a character from Bungie's Destiny video game series.
 She first appears as a supporting non-player character in Destiny: The Dark Below, the first post-release downloadable content (DLC) pack for the 2014 video game Destiny, who possesses expert knowledge of the alien threat known as the Hive.
 She is usually presented as an advisor, quest-giver and item vendor within the Destiny series, although she has occasionally played a proactive role to assist the Guardians, protectors of Earth's last safe city.

 Eris Morn is voiced by Morla Gorrondona, who also voiced members of the Hive species in the Destiny series.
 Gorrondona continued to voice the character in her subsequent appearances in the series and was consistently given creative freedom to interpret the character's emotional state.
-Eris Morn has been subject to merchandise and promotional material, and is noted by commentators as one of the most prominent characters of the Destiny series' and an important aspect of its lore.
+Eris Morn has been the subject of merchandise and promotional material, and is noted by commentators as one of the most prominent characters of the Destiny series' and an important aspect of its lore.

-Character overview

-Unlike many non-player characters in the Destiny series, Eris has a detailed backstory which is revealed through conversations with the player character.
-Eris is originally a member of the Guardians, an organization of individuals who have access to an otherworldly power called The Light.

-Eris Morn's signature accessory, a floating solid object wreathed in a ominous green light, is a memento from an event where she participated in a hunt against powerful "wish dragons" known as the Ahamkara.
-After slaying an Ahamkara alongside her friend Ikora Rey, she kept a piece of the dragon’s bones as a memento.

-Eris' status as a traditional Guardian changed following a mission when she traveled with a fireteam of other Guardians to an underground settlement in Earth's moon called Hellmouth.
-Their mission was to slay Crota, one of the leaders of the ancient race of three-eyed aliens known as the Hive, but it failed and ended in disaster.
-Although she is the sole survivor of her team, the Hive drained the Light from Eris and her Ghost, taking away her powers and ability to resurrect.
-In a bid to survive, Eris learned the Hive’s dark magic and used its power against them.
-When the Hive eventually took her eyes, Eris replaced them with a Hive creature's set of three eyes.
-She also unexpectedly drew upon her Ahamkara memento's latent power, which speaks to her through voices in her head and functions as a talisman that guide her through the dark tunnels on the moon.
-Eris eventually escaped the moon by building a new ship out of scrap she has gathered.
-Eris is regarded as an expert of the Hive by the Guardians upon her safe return to the Tower, and is assigned by Ikora to a network of intelligence agents known as the Hidden.